 Your state or territory will decide whether you must wear a mask and under what conditions.

-Not all states necessarily have the same rules and situations change rapidly.
-Check your state or territory government's official COVID-19 website for the latest rules, exceptions and exemptions.
+Not all states and territories have the same rules.
+Check the rules and recommendations for masks in your state or territory government's latest rules, exceptions and exemptions.

 Can my employer make me wear a mask?

 Your employer can make you wear a mask at work if they, in consultation with employees, decide it is necessary to minimise the risk of exposure to COVID-19.